Health Tuition

 Laceration

-Laceration is deep tear in the skin that results in an opening often referred to as a gash is a laceration.
+Laceration is a deep tear in the skin that results in an opening often referred to as a gash is a laceration.
 These wounds usually stem from a vehicle accident or injuries from sharp tools such as knives and saws.
 There can be substantial blood loss with lacerations.

 Avulsion